Akomal/Citi-Bike-ETL-Workflow/README.md

 ![Architecture Diagram](architecture.png)

-This pipeline follows a **Bronze → Silver → Gold** data architecture pattern:
+The pipeline takes a weekly snapshot and provides the updated data.
+It follows **Bronze → Silver → Gold** data architecture pattern:

 ### Bronze Layer
 - Extracts and loads raw Citi Bike data from the API.